DitherWither/cramstr/README.md

 ## Project Structure
  - `Shared`: Contains data shared between backend, and the various (planned) frontends
  - `WebApi`: The backend, written in ASP.NET Core, and using MongoDB for storage.
+ - `WebProxy`: A simple proxy that maps the WebApi to the `/api` path, and serves the frontend from `/`.
+    This mainly exists to avoid CORS issues when developing locally.
+    It works for now, but should probably get replaced with a proper reverse proxy.
+ - `BlazorWasmUI`: A UI written in Blazor WebAssembly.